-^{18.} We include active pipelines and not those planned, under construction, or decommissioned.
+^{20.} We include active pipelines and not those planned, under construction, or decommissioned.

+Our data are distinct from previous sources.
+Most analyses of oil and conflict rely on country-year data on oil exports (Collier and Hoeffler 1998; De Soysa 2002; Fearon and Laitin 2003), production (Humphreys 2005), reserves (Humphreys 2005; Cotet and Tsui 2013), discoveries (Lei and Michaels 2014), or rents (De Soysa and Neumayer 2007).
 These data can be used to estimate the total effect of oil on conflict at the country level.
 However, our work and other recent research predict that oil will have varied effects depending on where extraction and refining take place.
 Lujala (2010) enabled initial tests of these claims by extracting (point) locations of oil fields and their discovery and production dates from the US Geological Survey's World Petroleum Assessment (see also Denly et al., n.d. who construct a field-year dataset with annual production values).
 Several studies use these data to relate separatist armed conflicts to oil reserves (e.g., Morelli and Rohner 2015; Asal et al. 2016).
 Our data improve upon this source in a few ways.
 We have the boundaries of oil and gas fields, whereas the earlier data used circular, 30-kilometer buffers as an approximation (which is many times larger than the average field).
 We have dates for individual fields, whereas the earlier data often used the earliest date across several combined fields.
-Finally, we have data on other types of infrastructure; oil fields are only the start of a long value chain.19
+Finally, we have data on other types of infrastructure; oil fields are only the start of a long value chain.21